VinzenzKlass/anaplan-sdk/docs/guides/bulk.md

 The recommended way to do this is to have your model builder create two actions that reference the same file, one importing into the list and the other one importing into the module and then wrap them into a process.
 This would again just look like this:

+??? danger "Processes are not atomic"
+    Please note that Anaplan Processes are not like Transactions in Databases, i.e. they are not atomic, and they will not roll back if one of the actions fails.
+This means that if you run a process that contains multiple actions, and one of them fails, all changes of all other actions that ran before the failure are permanently applied.

 === "Synchronous"
     ```python